-- 6.1 All staff will read and understand part 1 and Annex A of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education and review this guidance at least annually - 6.2 All staff will be aware of: - Our systems which support safeguarding, including the staff Safer Code of Conduct, the role of the Designated Safeguarding Lead (DSL), the Behaviour
+6.1 All staff will read and understand part 1 and Annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education and review this guidance at least annually.

+6.2 All staff will be aware of:

-- Management Policy, and the safeguarding response to children who go missing from education. - The early help process (known locally as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment. - The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play. - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals. - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child sexual exploitation (CSE), FGM and radicalisation.
+- Our systems which support safeguarding, including the staff Safer Code of Conduct, the role of the Designated Safeguarding Lead (DSL), the Behavior Management Policy, the safeguarding response to children who go missing from education. - The early help process (known locally as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment. - The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play. - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals. - The signs of different types of exploitation, as well as specific safeguarding issues, such as child sexual exploitation (CSE), FGM and radicalisation.
 Staff will understand that some children are at greater risk of harm than others, online and off line. - All staff will receive safeguarding training annually and updates will be provided throughout the year.
 Staff will also receive a separate training session on Prevent.
 Further information on radicalisation and extremism can be found in the Federation's Prevent Strategy and Risk Assessment. - Filtering and monitoring systems within the school and understand their role through appropriate training, policies, processes and procedures.
-They will know how to act on reports and concerns.
+They will know how to act on reports and concerns - The fact that children can be at risk of harm inside and outside of their home, at school and online.